-Homemade Lye soap is one of the great soap recipes, fantastic for people with sensitive skin and it’s an excellent cleanser for people suffering from acne.
+Here I’m sharing three great soap recipes, they are fantastic for people with sensitive skin and excellent cleansers for people suffering from acne.

 All of our soap recipes contain varying degrees of Lye but here we will concentrate on three simple no thrills lard soap recipes.
 These will allow you to experiment on your soap making without breaking the bank!
 All three recipes are for 1lb batches.

 Use the method outlined in How To Make Soap Using Cold Process with one of these three lard soap recipes.
 Each will give you a brilliant white soap that’s great on its own, but also perfect for adding simple colors and toppings.

 A brilliant white soap with large creamy bubbles.
 It will have a slight fatty smell, so you might want to add essential oils.

 This soap is made from Tallow (dripping), it makes a hard soap and is quick to reach the ‘trace stage’.

 This is a softer lye soap and will take longer to reach the ‘trace stage’ (around 30 minutes).